 Emergency Department Visits and Inpatient Stays Involving Dog Bites, 2008

 The Agency for Healthcare Research and Quality published a study in 2010 showing that the number of Americans hospitalized for dog bite injuries almost doubled over a 15-year period.

 - The average cost of a dog bite-related hospital stay was $18,200, approximately 50 percent higher than the average injury-related hospital stay ($12,100).
 The average cost per day for a dog bite-related hospitalization was 2.5 times that of the average injury-related hospital stay ($5,500 per day versus $2,200).

 - Over 40 percent of ED visits and inpatient stays that involved a dog bite were billed to private insurance (44.7 and 42.9 percent, respectively).
 Medicaid accounted for 19.5 percent of ED visits and 17.5 percent of hospital stays.
 Uninsured patients accounted for 19.1 percent of ED visits but only 12.6 percent of hospital stays.

 - Dog bite-related ED visits were highest in the Midwest (109.9 visits per 100,000 population) and Northeast (108.5 visits) and lowest in the West (93.0 visits), while dog bite-related hospitalizations were highest in the Northeast (3.9 stays per 100,000 population) and lowest in the West (2.5 stays).
 These differences are similar to all injuries.

-- Common principal diagnoses for dog bite-related hospitalizations included skin and subcutaneous tissue infections (43.2 percent); more than one-fifth (22.1 percent) were for open wounds of extremities and 10.5 percent were for open wounds of head, neck, and trunk; and fractures of upper limbs, infective arthritis and osteomyelitis, septicemia, crushing injury or internal injury, and fracture of lower limbs.
+- Common principal diagnoses for dog bite-related hospitalizations included skin and subcutaneous tissue infections (43.2 percent); more than one-fifth (22.1 percent) were for open wounds of extremities and 10.5 percent were for open wounds of head, neck, and trunk.
+Other principal diagnoses included fractures of upper limbs, infective arthritis and osteomyelitis, septicemia, crushing injury or internal injury, and fracture of lower limbs.